Onarsaurus/Game-Database-Project/README.md

-The Game Database is documentation for a school project.
-This documentation demonstrates understanding of database processes.
+This is documentation for a school project.
+This documentation demonstrates an understanding of database processes by creating and using a database related to games.